ivantshen/Lucid-Immersion/README.md

 - Meta for Quest 3 and XR SDKs
 - Google Cloud for Gemini and Speech-to-Text APIs
-- Immerse The Bay 2025 hackathon organizers
+- Immerse The Bay 2025 hackathon sponsors and organizers